AnyLog-co/documentation/04- Southbound Interfaces/06- Third-Party/03- EdgeX.md

 > **EdgeX version note:** This guide's Options A and B are written for open-source EdgeX 3.x/4.x (Napa / Odesa).
 > EdgeX 4.0 uses MQTT as the default internal message bus and PostgreSQL as its default database.
 If you are running an
-> older open-source release, API ports and endpoint paths will differ — see the [legacy appendix](#appendix--legacy-edgex-131-complete-example)
+> older open-source release, API ports and endpoint paths will differ — see the <a href="#appendix--legacy-edgex-131-complete-example" target="_blank">legacy appendix</a>
 > at the bottom of this page if you're on something closer to EdgeX 1.x.

 ---